An appeals court has struck down a key path for enforcing the Voting Rights Act

 U.S. District Judge Lee Rudofsky, an appointee of former President Donald Trump, ruled in February 2022, however, that only the head of the Justice Department, the U.S. attorney general, can bring Section 2 lawsuits and dismissed an Arkansas redistricting case brought by advocacy groups representing Black voters in the state.

-On Monday, that lower court ruling was upheld in a 2-1 vote by a three-judge panel of the 8th U.S. Circuit Court of Appeals.
-Chief Circuit Judge Lavenski Smith, an appointee of former President George W. Bush, dissented from the majority opinion by Judge David Stras, a Trump appointee, who was joined by Judge Raymond Gruender, another Bush appointee.
+On Monday, that lower court ruling was upheld in a 2-1 vote by a three-judge panel of the 8th U.S. Circuit Court of Appeals, whose rulings apply to Arkansas, Iowa, Minnesota, Missouri, Nebraska, North Dakota and South Dakota.

+"For much of the last half-century, courts have assumed that [Section 2] is privately enforceable.
+A deeper look has revealed that this assumption rests on flimsy footing," wrote Circuit Judge David Stras, a Trump appointee, in the majority opinion joined by Judge Raymond Gruender, an appointee of former President George W. Bush.

 The full 8th Circuit Court could be asked to review the panel's decision.
 Ultimately, many legal watchers say this Arkansas case may be appealed to the Supreme Court.